Gaddamteja/Book-Recomendation-system/README.md

 # Book-Recomendation-system
-used ml algorithms k-nearest neighbour, an ai tool which can gives appropriate recommendations for books
+used ml algorithms k-nearest neighbour, an ai tool which will give appropriate recommendations for books.